Vivek-GIT-Code/AWS-Cloud-Projects/README.md

 Data Discovery
 - Focussed on the procedure ‘Contact Centre Metrics’ in the Government and Finance department for the city of Vancouver.
-- Data was sourced from the City of Vancouver website.
 - Utilized datasets  in Excel Format is as shown below.

    ![Question Formulation](https://github.com/VivekCodeCrafter/AWS-Cloud-Project/blob/959d4aa9e6ea5f4dc622d78a5e7477ad2bf55c2d/Images/Picture2.png)